Gankare/portfolio/ScrapBattle/README.md

 Core – the essential starting block that every robot must have.
 It’s the foundation you build on.

-Body Parts – extensions that let you expand your robot’s structure.
+Body Parts – extensions that let you expand your robot’s structure, no added stats.

 Wheels – every robot needs four wheels to function as a base.